asam-ev/qc-framework/doc/manual/python_qc_framework.md

-# Runtime module
+# Framework module

-The runtime module is responsible of executing the qc-framework modules specified in an input configuration file.
+The Framework module is responsible for the execution of checker bundles, result poolers and result reporters, based upon a defined configuration file.
+The main executable is implemented in the `runtime` submodule.

 Input configuration file need to respect the [config xsd schema](../doc/schema/config_format.xsd)